Sutter's Fort: Preservation

 In 1891, the Native Sons of the Golden West, who sought to safeguard many of the landmarks of California's pioneer days, purchased and rehabilitated Sutter's Fort when the City of Sacramento sought to demolish it.
 Repair efforts were completed in 1893 and the fort was given by the Native Sons of the Golden West to the State of California.
-In 1947, the fort was transferred to the authority of California State Parks.
+In 1947, the fort was transferred to the authority of California State Parks as Sutter's Fort State Historic Park.

 Most of the original neighborhood structures were initially built in the late 1930s as residences, many of which have been converted to commercial uses such as private medical practices.
 The history of the neighborhood is largely residential.